 - Select your Linode.
 The Linode’s dashboard appears.

 Click the Settings tab.
-The Notification Thresholds settings appear, as shown below.
+The Email Alert Thresholds settings appear, as shown below.

-To enable an email alert, toggle the appropriate box.
+To enable an email alert, select the Enabled checkbox.

 To configure the threshold for an alert, set a value in the text field.

-Click Save to save the email alert thresholds.
+Click Save Changes to save the email alert thresholds.

 You have successfully configured email alerts in the Linode Manager.